chankruze/full-stack-challenge/FOLLOW-UP.md

 ### Q) What libraries did you add to the frontend?
 What are they used for?

-### Q) What's the command to start the frontend application locally?

 ### Q) What libraries did you add to the backend?
 What are they used for?

-### Q) What's the command to start the backend application locally?

 ### Q) Any other comments we should read before evaluating your solution?